by Jack Heggie

 In the early part of this century, physiologists studying movement in animals discovered a group of reflexes they called the tonic and self-righting mechanisms, which affect the way individuals stay in balance and deal with gravity.
 Almost80 years later, we are discovering how important these mechanisms are for active sports like skiing, and we are learning ways to use them to improve our performance.

 The tonic mechanisms are those responsible for muscle tone — this is, the state of muscle contraction before the muscle is activated.
-If you lie down and relax, some residual, you will find that your muscles do not become completely slack some residual contraction This is called tonus.
+If you lie down and relax, some residual, you will find that your muscles do not become completely slack due to some residual contraction.
+This is called tonus.
 And when you are standing — even standing completely still — the tonic mechanisms keep enough tone in the muscles to help you remain standing.
 If that tone weren’t there, you would collapse in a heap.

 The self-righting mechanisms are those that bring us back to an upright position when we lose our balance.
-If you slip on a patch of ice, for example, the self-righting mechanism take over automatically to help prevent a fall.
+If you slip on a patch of ice, for example, the self-righting mechanism takes over automatically to help prevent a fall.

-Like everything else about human beings, the tonic, and self-righting mechanisms are complex.
+Like everything else about human beings, the tonic and self-righting mechanisms are complex.
 However, their purpose is clear: to keep us in balance.

-Here is a simple experiment you can do right now to get a feeling for how these mechanisms work: continue reading, and as you do, shake your head quickly left and right so that your nose move an inch or two to each side.
+Here is a simple experiment you can do right now to get a feeling for how these mechanisms work: continue reading, and as you do, shake your head quickly left and right so that your nose moves an inch or two to each side.
 You will find that it is still possible to read like this.
 Now stop shaking your head and instead shake the magazine quickly left and right.
 As you can see, this makes it almost impossible to read.